 Successful investing is like getting good grades in academia; homework counts.
 You need to thoroughly research every investment before buying a single share.
 Research the history and track record of a potential company.
 Check out the company’s management, financial statements, and future prospects.

 There are hundreds, if not thousands, of places on the Web to research potential investments, but a reliable starting place is mutual fund research giant Morningstar.
-You can create a totally free account to access stock and mutual fund data and ratings; additional paid features and comprehensive research is available for advanced investors.
 Once you have done your due diligence, you are ready to start investing!

 What do you think?
 What essential advice for first-time stock investors would you add to this list?